Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 # Introduction to database transactions

-- In this case, the second statement would never be executed, meaning that the money is deposited to one account but never withdrawed to the other one
+- In this case, the second statement would never be executed, meaning that the money is deposited to one account but never withdrawed from the other one
 - What we would have wanted is that either _both of the statements succeed_ or _in case of a failure the database is restored to its previous state_
 - This behavior can be achieved with _database transactions_
-- A database transaction is a unit of work that is performed on a database
+- A database transaction is a _unit of work_ that is performed on a database
-- All operations within the work unit are completed successfully.
-Otherwise, the transaction is aborted at the point of failure and all the previous operations are rolled back to their former state
+- All operations within the unit of work are _either completed successfully_ or the _transaction is aborted at the point of failure_ and all the previous operations are rolled back to their former state

+---

+## Purpose of database transactions

+- Database transactions have two main purposes:
+  1. To provide reliable units of work that allow _correct recovery_ from failures and keep a database consistent even in cases of system failure.
+The previous example is an example of such case
+  2. To provide _isolation between programs_ accessing a database concurrently.
+For example two programs that read and update the same rows at the same time might end up in a situation where the updates aren't applied correctly

 ---